alibaba/heterogeneity-aware-lowering-and-optimization/README.md

 It exploits the heterogeneous computing power targeting the deep learning field through an abstract, extendable interface called Open Deep Learning API (**ODLA**).
 HALO provides a unified Ahead-Of-Time compilation solution, auto tailored for cloud, edge, and IoT scenarios.

 HALO supports multiple compilation modes.
-For the ahead-of-time (AOT) compilation mode, HALO compiles AI models into C/C++ code based on the Open Deep Learning API (ODLA), which allows it to run on any platforms with corresponding ODLA Runtime Library.
+Under the ahead-of-time (AOT) compilation mode, HALO compiles an AI model into the C/C++ code written in the ODLA APIs.
+The compiled model can be run on any supported platform with the corresponding ODLA runtime liibrary.
+Plus, HALO is able to compile both host and heterogeneous device code simultaneously.
-HALO is the first platform to simultaneously generate both host code and heterogeneous device code automatically.
 The picture below shows the overall compilation flow:

 <p align="center">
 <img src="docs/halo_odla.png" width="90%">